Learn to Draw – Challenge 1: Value Gradient

 If you want realism in your work, you need to master seeing values and controlling your medium.
 That’s what the Value Challenges are all about.
 This is how I train artists from all over the world at Barcelona Academy of Art.

 Join the challenges and become a more sensitive and skillful artist:

 Value Challenge 1: Value Gradient (you are here)

 Why a Value Gradient?

 Most people are familiar with Value Scales.
-A Value Gradient is similar but it’s less about controlling values and more about controlling your medium.
-Therefore it makes sense to do a gradient it first.
+A Value Gradient is similar, but it’s less about controlling values and more about controlling your medium.
+Therefore, it makes sense to do a gradient first.
 The specific skills you will improve are edge control, value control, and creating smooth tones.
-This is extremely valuable in representational drawing and will allow you to avoid or resolve many drawing problems.
+This is extremely valuable in realistic drawing and will allow you to avoid or resolve many drawing problems.

 Here is my invitation to you to take on the Value Gradient challenge.
 Ready?
 Let’s a-go!